YanXiong-UCAS/Yan_XIONG-academic-website/content/terms.md

 ---

 Add your terms here and set `draft: false` to publish it.
 Otherwise, delete this file if you don't need it.

+***This Github repo can be used by following the corresponding licenses.
+I want to emphasis that it may contain some PDFs or thesis, which were downloaded by me and can only be used for academic purposes.
+The copyrights of these materials are owned by corresponding publishers or organizations.
+All this are for better adademic research.
+If any of the authors or publishers have concerns, please contact me to delete or replace them.***